Skip to main content

 RetaLABS MOTS-c is supplied as lyophilised powder in 10mg and 40mg vial sizes.
 Reconstitute with bacteriostatic water, store lyophilised at −20°C, and use reconstituted solution within 4 weeks at 2–8°C.

 See the Peptide Reconstitution Guide for detailed protocol notes.
-Each batch is supplied with a COA — available on request at the RetaLABS team.
 All products are for laboratory research use only.
+A downloadable PDF reference is also available: MOTS-c 2026 Researcher's Reference Guide.

 Source Research-Grade MOTS-c in Australia